 6. Encourage her to try a postpartum support group with other mothers who have had similar ordeals

 Hearing the stories of others may give her some perspective and help her feel less alone and will also further validate her feelings.
-An organisation like BirthTalk.org has incredible resources for mums to turn to when facing this difficult time.
+Organisations like BirthTalk.org and the Australasian Birth Trauma Association have incredible resources for mums to turn to when facing this difficult time.